flaviusb/Atomish/atomish.md

 digressions - a digression is something that introduces an indent.
 A digression finishes when the corresponding dedent occurs. turns - a turn is something that goes from zero indents back to zero indents and the end of a line.
 Readers read in a turn at a time.

+- Cells
+- Message sends
+- MOP, MMOP
+- Generalised Places
+- Destructuring
+- Modules - via Structure/Signature/Functor route, with exports a la CommonJS.
+- Macros, reader macros, lecros
+- Quoting, quasiquoting (Lisp/Ioke style, Haskell style, and MetaLua style), unquoting, funquoting
 - Patterns
-- Destructuring/Generalised Places
 - Extractors
-- Functions
+- Closures
-- Modules - via Structure/Signature/Functor route, with exports a la CommonJS.
 - Morphisms - Cata, Ana, Hylo, Apo, Zygo, Histo, Prepro
 - Monads, MonadTransformers
 - Arrows
-- Applicative
-- Sentences/Regions
-- Expressions
-- Closures
-- MOP, MMOP

 Syntax
 ------